 How to Score in Croquet

-The croquet rules state that in order to score a point, your ball needs to pass right through the hoop, ensuring that each hoop is passed through in the correct direction and order.
+A player scores a point when their ball passes through a hoop in the correct direction and in the correct order.
+In order to score a point, your ball needs to pass right through the hoop (run a hoop).
 The point can be scored if it is hit with the mallet directly or with another ball.
-When the ball passes through the hoop (running the hoop), the striker achieves another stroke (also known as a 'continuation stroke').

 Points are kept track of by attaching a clip to the hoop each time the intended ball passes through.
 The clip is colour coordinated in relation to the colour of the ball so that your progress is visible and easy to follow.
 During the first circuit the clip is attached to the top of the hoop, and during the second circuit the clip is attached to the side.